Top 10 travel hacks to save money on every trip – without skimping

 7) Research and book excursions in advance

-This is especially important on cruises.
-You can book the same exact or similar excursion as the cruises offer, for half the price.
+You can book the exact or a VERY similar excursion as the cruises offer, for half the price.

-But even when traveling to a non-cruise destination, looking up tours in advance, searching for coupons and asking for discounts are all much more pleasant when doing the research up front.
+But even when traveling to a non-cruise destination, looking up tours in advance, searching for coupons, and asking for discounts are all much more pleasant when doing the research upfront.

 Sure there are those serendipitous moments you want to allow for during any trip, but if you do most of the research for your trip ahead of time, it will save you money and stress and allow you to enjoy the trip more.